Certora/solana-cvt/README.md

 # Solana Certora Verification Tool (CVT) #

-This library defines a set of functions that can be called from Solana programs to create non-deterministic environment, assume/assert, and alternative (simpler) implementations for std library such Vec class.
+This library defines a set of functions and macros that can be called from Solana programs to create non-deterministic environments, assume/assert, and alternative (simpler but complete) implementations for std containers such as `Vec` class.